 "When we travel, our environment changes," says diabetes educator Megrette Fletcher, RD, cofounder of The Center for Mindful Eating.
 "Your habits change.
 The travel environment is very stimulating.
 That can make us feel less vigilant."

 Feelings of insecurity and fear mingle with hunger and anxiety.
 It's a dynamic environment and one that can lead directly to food overreactions.
 "Routines get broken as well as the control you may have over what you eat or when you eat it," says Susan Mitchell, PhD, RDN, cohost of the biweekly podcast Breaking Down Nutrition on foodfitfabulous.com.
 "Our best intentions go out the window."
+This means that trying to stick to your diet while vacationing can be frustrating and tough.

 But good news: It is possible for you to eat—and even splurge a little—while you're traveling for business or pleasure, without going overboard.
 It just requires a little extra planning, strategizing, and willpower.
 Here's how.